cits3007/cits3007.github.io/src/index.md

 :   Completion of 12 points of programming-based units is a prerequisite
-    for enrolling in CITS3007 -- it's assumed that you are familiar with programming in at least one of Python or Java from these prerequisites.
+    for enrolling in CITS3007 -- it's assumed that you are familiar with programming in at least one of Python, C or Java from these prerequisites.
 Please let the Unit Coordinator
     know as soon as possible if this is not the case.